testbenchcc/markdown-notes-app/roadmap.md

     - Use a banner in the editor panel.
 Do not shift the panel downd overlay the banner so contents do not shift.
     - The width of the progress bar should expand to fit, leave a little padding on the sides.
     - apear when the download starts, display during upload, and when finished, quickly display the response, then go away.
-  - [ ] Confirm viewer behavior for images (fit-width, max-size, alignment) matches settings.
+  - [x] Confirm viewer behavior for image sizing (fit-width vs max-size, max width/height) matches settings.
+(Alignment options still TBD.)
   - [ ] Three storeage options for images
     - [ ] flat: dump everything in one folder
     - [ ] matched: put everything in a matched structure inside the Image storage subfolder